jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 Other programming languages were textual.
 The parameters were put in a certain order.
 In Encircle parameters are more free in order, just like sub-objects inside another object usually have no particular order.
 The parameters are not really a list of objects anymore.
 A command call is an object, that has a set of object references in it, that are individually set, and do not have a particular order.

 Even though all parameters can be individually accessed by pointing to its symbol or by using its name, you *can* still give the parameters an order of display.
-The articles, that follow, will elaborate on the diagrammatic and textual expression of parameter order.
+The articles, that follow, might elaborate on the diagrammatic and textual expression of parameter order.

 #### Diagram